What you

 Component

-video This 3-wire convention was created for
+video This 3-wire convention was originally

-connecting DVD players to TVs or monitors.
+created for connecting DVD players to TVs or monitors.
+It avoids downgrading the signal to

-It avoids downgrading the signal to NTSC.
-The signals may be RGB or YPrPb.
-Some HD STBs have only component video
+NTSC.
+The signals may be RGB or

-output.
+component video output.

 Composite